syncfusion-content/blazor-docs/blazor/query-builder/accessibility.md

 ## WAI-ARIA attributes

-WAI-ARIA (Accessibility Initiative – Accessible Rich Internet Applications) defines a way to increase the accessibility of web pages, dynamic content, and user interface components developed with Ajax, HTML, JavaScript, and related technologies.
-ARIA provides additional semantics to describe the role, state, and functionality of web components.
+The Blazor Query Builder component followed the [WAI-ARIA](https://www.w3.org/WAI/ARIA/apg/patterns/alert/) patterns to meet the accessibility.
+The following ARIA attributes are used in the Blazor Query Builder component:

-The following list of ARIA attributes is used in Query Builder.
+The following list of ARIA attributes is used in Blazor Query Builder.

 | Attributes | Purpose |
 | --- | --- |